ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 Notice that each CR was assigned with its own `name:` which you would keep to define in the cluster creation and aware StackGres about it.

-The order of the CR creation have no relevance for the Cluster creation, the order in the previous steps is only a coincidence.
+The order of the CR creation have some relevance for the Cluster creation, i.e you need perform the access and secrets keys before create the SGDistributedLogs CR.

 But that is not all, StackGres lets you include several `initialData` script to perform any operation in the cluster before start.

 In the given example, we are creating an user to perform some queries using the k8s secret capabilities.

 ```bash
 kubectl -n demo create secret generic pgbench-user-password-secret --from-literal=pgbench-create-user-sql="create user admin password 'admin123'"
 ```

 As you can see, has been created a secret key and its value which will be used in the StackGres cluster creation.

-All the necessary steps were performed to create your first StackGres Cluster, lets do it
+All the necessary steps were performed to create your first StackGres Cluster, lets do it.

 ```yaml
 cat << EOF | kubectl apply -f -